-When it comes to the browser domain, there are quite a few noteworthy names.
-Each has managed to carve out its own niche segment based on its USP.
-While some focus on tons of customizations, others could brag about being the most stable one out there.
-However, it is no hidden secret that a privacy-focused browser is really the need of the hour.
+When it comes to the browser domain, there are quite a few notable names.
+Each has managed to carve out its niche segment based on its USP.
+While some focus on many customizations, others could brag about being the most stable.
+However, it is no secret that a privacy-focused browser is the need of the hour.

-While there’s always an option of using ad and tracker blockers extensions, browsing in incognito mode, and using the likes of VPN software or proxy services, but these aren’t closely knitted together and rather work as standalone entities.
+While there’s always an option of using ad and tracker blockers extensions, browsing in incognito mode, and using VPN software or proxy services, these aren’t closely knitted together and instead work as standalone entities.

-On the other hand, privacy-centric browsers usually encapsulate all these features into one package and hence end up providing a much secure working environment.
-In this regard, there are quite a few browsers that could claim their dominance in this segment.
+On the other hand, privacy-centric browsers usually encapsulate all these features into one package, providing a much more secure working environment.
+In this regard, quite a few browsers could claim their dominance in this segment.

-However, this ultimately ends up creating a problem of plenty for the end-user as to which one they should opt for.
+However, this ultimately creates a problem for the end-user regarding which one to opt for.
 Well, it’s now time to put all those doubts to rest.
-This guide is going to make you aware of the best browser from the privacy perspective for your PC and smartphone devices.
+This guide will inform you of the best browser from the privacy perspective for your PC and smartphone devices.

 So without further ado, let’s get started —

-Tor is highly regarded as among the most privacy enriched browsers and there are quite a few reasons through which it could justify this claim.
-One shouldn’t look any further than how it is able to relay the network connection.
+Tor is highly regarded as among the most privacy-enriched browsers, and there are quite a few reasons through which it could justify this claim.
+One shouldn’t look further than how it can relay the network connection.

-When the data packets leave your device, it is straight away encrypted and then transferred via three different layers.
+Data packets are encrypted and transferred via three layers when they leave your device.
 In each of these layers, the traffic passes through a random node before ultimately reaching its destination, where it is then decrypted.

-Apart from that, Tor Browser also beholds of some other useful features, such as:
+Apart from that, Tor Browser also beholds some other valuable features, such as:

 - The automatic clearing of all your browser history and cookies as soon as the session is complete.

-- Then by using NoScript, it is able to protect your device’s unique ID (Fingerprints) from unauthorized access.
+- Then by using NoScript, it can protect your device’s unique ID (Fingerprints) from unauthorized access.

-- The fact that it doesn’t support most of the plugins is added to its good books, at least if we keep our focus on the privacy aspect.
+- The fact that it doesn’t support most of the plugins is added to its good books, at least if we keep our focus on privacy.

 However, the fact that each data packet gets transferred via three separate layers before reaching the intended destination might lead to a slower data exchange rate.
-Plus the lack of support for extension might disappoint a few users as well.
+The lack of support for extensions might also disappoint a few users.
 So some trade-off has to be made if you’re going to settle with this browser.

-Some users are of the opinion that Tor ends up becoming overprotective and hence falls short on the UI/UX aspect.
-Well, if you echo these thoughts as well, then Firefox shall be your go-to choice.
+Some users think Tor becomes overprotective and hence falls short on the UI/UX aspect.
+If you echo these thoughts, Firefox shall be your go-to choice.

-Making a rich balance between user privacy and the GUI, it has managed to checkmark most of the security flags.
+Making a rich balance between user privacy and the GUI, it has managed to checkmark most security flags.

-Here are its most useful privacy features that Firefox could proudly boast of:
+Here are its most helpful privacy features that Firefox could proudly boast of:

 - Blocking the annoying popups and harmful trackers.